Warranty & Service··19 min read

 4. What Percentage Registered at Point of Sale Versus Weeks Later — and What Are the Fraud Implications?

-The baseline expectation is that the majority of legitimate registrations happen close to the purchase date — within two weeks for most product categories.
-When a significant cohort of registrations arrives 60, 90, or 120 days after the nominal purchase date, that pattern warrants scrutiny.
+Registration timing is a fraud signal that most warranty platforms do not surface at all.
+The baseline expectation is straightforward: the majority of legitimate registrations happen within two weeks of purchase.
+When a meaningful cohort arrives 60, 90, or 120 days after the nominal purchase date, that pattern warrants scrutiny.

-Registration timing data, cross-referenced with purchase date verification and claim filing date, is a basic fraud signal that requires no sophisticated modeling to act on.
+Cross-referencing registration date, purchase date, and claim filing date is a basic fraud filter that requires no sophisticated modelling.
 It does require a platform that tracks registration timing and makes it queryable.
-Most don't.
+The benefits of warranty registration extend well beyond data capture — but only when the registration data is structured to support this level of analysis.

 5. How Does Claim Rate Correlate With Repurchase Rate?

-The reality is more nuanced and more commercially significant.
+The commercial reality is more significant.
 Customers who file claims and receive fast, frictionless resolution repurchase at rates comparable to customers who never filed claims at all.
-In some categories — particularly premium consumer goods where durability is part of the brand promise — a positive warranty experience measurably increases repurchase intent versus customers who never tested the warranty at all.
+In premium consumer goods categories where durability is central to the brand promise, a positive warranty experience can measurably increase repurchase intent compared to customers who never tested the warranty.
+The inverse is more damaging: a customer who files a claim and experiences a slow, opaque, or disputed resolution can fall below a 20% repurchase rate — worse than an ordinary dissatisfied customer, because the warranty interaction was a trust-confirming moment that failed.

 6. What Support Touchpoints Precede Claims — and Could They Be Deflected?

-The pattern is consistent: a customer encounters an issue, contacts support, receives inadequate help (or no help), and escalates to a warranty claim as the path of least resistance.
-This happens because support teams operate from knowledge bases that don't reflect actual product failure patterns, and because there's no feedback loop connecting claim reason codes to support content gaps.
+Every claim that could have been resolved through a support interaction is a claim that did not need to be filed.
+For most brands, this represents 15–30% of total claim volume.
+The pattern is consistent: a customer encounters an issue, contacts support, receives inadequate help, and escalates to a warranty claim as the path of least resistance.
+Support teams operate from knowledge bases that do not reflect actual product failure patterns, and there is no feedback loop connecting claim reason codes to support content gaps.

 From Workflow Tool to Intelligence Layer